- Class Notes

 - Failing to cite (as with comments) the origins of code or techniques that you discover outside of the course’s own lessons and integrate into your own work, even while respecting this policy’s other constraints.

-- Giving or showing to a classmate a solution to a problem set’s problem when it is he or she, and not you, who is struggling to solve it.
+- Giving or showing to a classmate a solution to a problem set’s problem when it is they, and not you, who is struggling to solve it.

-- Looking at another individual’s work during the quiz.
+- Looking at another individual’s work during the quizzes or test.

 - Paying or offering to pay an individual for work that you may submit as (part of) your own.